Digital-Alchemy-TS/documentation/docs/core/wiring.md

 ### 🏷 `name`

-> **Attention**: Name for the library, must match the key used in [LoadedModules](/docs/core/exports/LoadedModules)
+> **Attention**: Name for the library, must match the key used in `LoadedModules`

 A module's name affects:

 - where the config system sources data from
 - log context

-This name affects the configuration system, log contexts, and the key used in [TServiceParams](/docs/core/exports/TServiceParams).
+This name affects the configuration system, log contexts, and the key used in `TServiceParams`.

 > Choose your name wisely